 4 Things to Know About Atlanta BeltLine’s New Westside Trail

 The three mile Atlanta BeltLine Westside Trail has many of the amenities of the popular Eastside Trail minus the large crowds.
 We love the playgrounds, opportunities to eat and shop, and the artwork and murals along the paved trail.

 Playgrounds Near the Westside Trail

 Rose Circle Park is a small, renovated park with fun climbing equipment for toddlers and older kids.
 A perfectly placed bench for parents shaded by an old oak tree overlooks the playground.
 Gordon-White Park, at the intersection of White Street and Ralph David Abernathy Boulevard, has a large green space for kids to run around and have a picnic.
-A favorite park in Atlanta, Washington Park has playground equipment, a tennis center, mature trees and plenty of green space for kids to run around.
+One of our favorite parks in Atlanta, Washington Park has playground equipment, a tennis center, mature trees and plenty of green space for kids to run around.

 Eat and Shop Near the Westside Trail

 Explore the West End near the Westside Trail

 This historic neighborhood with treelined streets and beautiful Victorian and Craftsman bungalow homes is easily accessible from the Westside Trail.
 Tour the Wren’s Nest, the home of author Joel Chandler Harris, and see where he penned Brer Rabbit tales in the African-American tradition (currently closed due to the COVID-19 pandemic).
 Listen to professional storytellers spin their tales here every Saturday afternoon at one of the few remaining Queen Anne Victorian homes in Atlanta.
 Howell Park, in the middle of the West End commercial district, has a small tree canopied paved walking trail, benches, a pavilion and a cool mural.

 How to Get To the Westside Trail